-Montana Academy of Salons will provide students, faculty, and staff with a copy of this Annual Security Report by October 1st of each year.
+Montana Academy of Salons will provide students and employees with a copy of this Annual Security Report by October 1st of each year.
 Crime statistics will be gathered from the local police and compiled in this Annual Security Report.
 The report will show the number of incidents on campus, including Montana Academy parking lot and adjacent streets.
 At any time, crime statistics information can be obtained from Montana Academy Admissions Office.

 Although Montana Academy does not employ security Officers, Montana Academy of Salons has a working relationship with the local police who are able to support and provide services promptly in the event of an incident.
 We encourage accurate and prompt reporting of all crimes to the local police.
+When a victim of crime elects to or is unable to make such a report, Montana Academy will accept reportable incidents from the closest source of the victim.
+Montana Academy does not have a working relationship with the State Authorities, it is unlikely they would get involved with this campus.
+The State Authorities has referred us to the local authorities for support.